GW2 Elementalist Guide - Harness The Power Of Four Elements!

 As far as the weapon skills go, you’re going to want to stay attuned to water as much as possible.
 For the rest of your skill bar, you can actually just take only shouts.
 They provide auras to the nearby allies and can inflict some conditions on the enemies.
 “Rebound!” is a great death-preventing elite skill.
 Weapons are not that important for Elementalists, but as with many other support builds, staff might just be your best bet.

 Guild Wars 2 Professions

 Elementalist is a great spell caster profession, but it can be a bit difficult for a starting player.
 Before creating your character, you can always read about other GW2 Classes.
-They are: Mesmer, Necromancer, Warrior, Revenant, Guardian, Thief, Ranger and Engineer.
-You can take at our guides for each ones of them to get some help in deciding which class to play and how to start.
+They are Mesmer, Necromancer, Warrior, Revenant, Guardian, Thief, Ranger and Engineer.
+You can take our guides for each one of them to get some help in deciding which class to play and how to start.

-The game instantly created a huge, friendly community of players that's based on both the fans of the first Guild Wars game as well as completley new people that were looking for an interesting, well-designed MMORPG.
-The dragon storyline turned out extremely captivating, the storytelling aspect in general is a huge portion of Guild Wars 2 success.
+The game instantly created a huge, friendly community of players that are based on both the fans of the first Guild Wars game as well as completely new people that were looking for an interesting, well-designed MMORPG.
+The dragon storyline turned out extremely captivating, the storytelling aspect, in general, is a huge portion of Guild Wars 2 success.
 If you're interested in some virtual goods related to this game, check out the GW2 offers at MMOAuctions!